UPDATE 1-U.S. House passes sweeping election bill, Senate prospects unclear | Politics

 UPDATE 1-U.S. House passes sweeping election bill, Senate prospects unclear

 The Democratic-controlled U.S. House of Representatives passed a flagship election reform bill on Wednesday that would update voting procedures and require states to turn over the task of redrawing congressional districts to independent commissions.
-The bill was passed by a mostly bipartisan vote of 220 to 210.
+The bill passed by a mostly partisan vote of 220 to 210.

 The legislation, numbered "H.R.
 1" for the importance Democrats attach to it, "is designed to restore the voices of Americans who felt left out and locked out for too long," its original sponsor, Representative John Sarbanes, said in remarks outside the U.S. Capitol before the vote.
-The bill is one of many the House Democrats are voting on early in the Congress on several priorities, such as lesbian, gay, bisexual, and transgender rights, policing, and the environment.
+The bill is one of many the House Democrats are voting on early in the Congress on a number of priorities, such as lesbian, gay, bisexual and transgender rights, policing and the environment.

 President Joe Biden, a Democrat, has said he would sign the bill into law if it cleared both the House and the Senate.
 But the bills face long odds in the Senate, where all 48 Democrats and the two independents who caucus with them would need to be joined by 10 Republican senators to overcome a filibuster.